I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 Two external GFCI duplex outlets are enclosed in weatherproof lock boxes

-Plumbed for city water (permanent hose hook up) or tank water (fill / empty as you go)
+Plumbed for city water (permanent hose hook up) and tank water (fill / empty as you go)

 80 gallons fresh water (2 x 40 gallon tanks)

-Fogatti propane instant water heater in an external storage bay with a digital control panel inside the bus (3 propane tanks in outside storage bay)
+Fogatti propane instant water heater in an external storage bay with a digital control panel inside the bus.
+Three propane tanks in outside storage bay included in sale.

 Clearsource Premier in-line water filtration system with hospital-grade 0.2-micron protection against contaminants